 - Access to the Amex International Airline Program (IAP), offering savings on international tickets

 - Authorized user spending will earn points at the same rate as the primary cardmember (like the personal card offering 5x points on airfare on up to $500,000 of flight purchases per calendar year and then 1x), though the primary cardmember will earn the points, and will also be responsible for paying the bill

 There’s one other often overlooked perk.
-The Amex Platinum earns Membership Rewards points, and those points can be transfered to airline & hotel partners, which I consider to be the best use of these points.
-However, they can only be transfered to a loyalty program account in the name of a cardmember.
+The Amex Platinum earns Membership Rewards points, and those points can be transferred to airline & hotel partners, which I consider to be the best use of these points.
+However, they can only be transferred to a loyalty program account in the name of a cardmember.
 If you add an authorized user, you’ll be able to transfer points to one of their airline or hotel accounts after 90 days, which gives a lot more flexibility.

 Just to be thorough, what benefits don’t get Amex Platinum authorized users get?
 Aside from the Global Entry or TSA PreCheck credit, authorized users don’t get any of the additional credits that primary cardmembers receive, whether it’s the airline fee credit, Uber credit, digital entertainment credit, CLEAR credit, Equinox credit, Saks credit, etc.